un4gi/feedthebaby/README.md

 4. *Modify the constants in main.go and adjust the code as necessary for other types of formula.*
 5. go build .
 6. ./feedthebaby

+*Note: I recommend scheduling a cron job/task to run this every minute to ensure it does what it was intended to do.*